1. Winter Wonderland

 11. National Ice Centre National Ice centre

 Glide into the exciting world of ice skating at the National Ice Centre in Nottingham.
 Children under the age of 5 can skate for free in a dedicated Tots Zone to help them grow confidence on the ice at their own pace, with cute ice equipment characters available if they need a little support.
 Choose from a variety of fun sessions throughout week including family skate and club sessions in the evenings where the lights are turned low and the music up high - great for teenagers.
-They are also hosting a range of fun festive events including Santa' Grotto and Winter Family Fun Day & Christmas Light Switch On.
-For the full info, click here!
+They will also be bringing back Santa's Grotto for some festive fun on ice!

 The National Ice Centre is usually closed on Christmas Day, Boxing Day and New Years Day.